Suspension of Jimmy Kimmel Live!: End of suspension and return episode

-In his September 23 monologue, Kimmel’s voice broke at times as he appeared to fight through tears during the segment which began with a nod to Jack Paar, after Parr ended his one-month walkout in March 1960 from The Tonight Show in protest of NBC censors cutting a joke about a "WC" (an abbreviation of "water closet", a slang term for a flush toilet) being confused for a "wayside chapel".
-Kimmel's monologue opening repeated Parr’s opening line upon his own return: "As I was saying before I was interrupted...".
+In his September 23 monologue, Kimmel's voice broke at times as he appeared to fight through tears during the segment which began with a nod to Jack Paar, after Paar ended his one-month walkout in March 1960 from The Tonight Show in protest of NBC censors cutting a joke about a "WC" (an abbreviation of "water closet", a slang term for a flush toilet) being confused for a "wayside chapel".
+Kimmel's monologue opening repeated Paar's opening line upon his own return: "As I was saying before I was interrupted...".
 Kimmel also thanked entertainment industry allies and conservative politicians and political commentators who spoke out against his suspension and Carr's threats to station owners.
 Addressing his September 15 remarks, Kimmel expressed he never intended to "make light" of Kirk's murder or direct blame at any group for Robinson's actions.
 Kimmel also spoke on the importance of free speech, which he admitted he took for granted prior to both his suspension and CBS's July 17 cancellation of The Late Show with Stephen Colbert, calling Carr's remarks in his podcast interview "un-American", "dangerous", and "not a particularly intelligent threat to make in public".

 Kimmel criticized President Trump for his remarks advocating for targeting media outlets over negative stories about him and "rooting" for the cancellation of Kimmel and other late-night comedy programs.
 Responding to a clip of Trump attacking Kimmel and claiming that he "had no ratings", Kimmel retorted: "Well, I do tonight!"
 He acknowledged that because of President Trump's distaste for being subjected to criticism and satire, ABC was "unjustly" being put at risk of government retaliation by deciding to support his show.
 Kimmel also praised Charlie Kirk's widow, Erika, for forgiving her husband's assassin during her eulogy at Kirk's memorial service the day prior, calling it "an example we should follow".
 In a reference to remarks by Republican senator Ted Cruz comparing Carr's threat to Goodfellas, actor Robert De Niro (who starred in the 1990 biographical gangster film) made a cameo appearance portraying an FCC chairman in the mold of a mafia boss.